RadotJar/faraway-fastness/_notes/player-guide.md

 You can follow this procedure to make a character in your own time, but you'll need to run them past me before they can be played at the table.
 Whether you want to work with me to flesh out a character concept first and then build the character afterwards, or build them first and then come to me for a final check is up to you.
 I am also more than happy to sit down online or in person and build them together, but this must be arranged ahead of a session.
 A good option is for you to arrive at 6pm before a session to give us time to create a character together before play.

-## Game Schedule
+## Session Schedule
-- Games will be run at my house every Friday from 6:30pm to 10:30pm.
+- Sessions will be run at my house every Friday from 6:30pm to 10:30pm.
 - At 6:30pm, we will eat pizza and catch up.
 - At 7:00pm, the game starts.
 - If you are going to be late and have told me in advance, I will wait up until 7:15pm to start the game.